Collections and Research

 - Level 3: objects related to Canadian and international Cold War history and culture (1945 to 1991) but not related to the history of our site

-The Ottawa Museums and Archives Collection (OMAC) portal hosts our growing collection of artifact and archival materials.
-Search through OMAC to learn more about specific items in the Diefenbunker’s collections.
+Search our growing database of artifacts and archival materials to learn more about specific items in the Diefenbunker’s collections.

 If you wish to inquire about donating items to our collections, please contact our Collections Coordinator by email at email@example.com or by phone at 613-839-0007 x263.